scriban/scriban/readme.md

 > NOTE: In this mode, all Scriban types are marked as `internal`.
 >
 > You should see a Scriban folder and empty subfolders in your project.
 This is an issue with Visual Studio 2019 16.8.x (and before) and it will be fixed in VS 2019 16.9+

-## Benchmarks

-**Scriban is blazing fast**!
-For more details, you can check the [benchmarks document](https://github.com/scriban/scriban/blob/master/doc/benchmarks.md).

 ## License